andrewcoul/MPIS/README.md

 ## Train Model
 1) Once you have activated the python virtual environment, you can use the following command to train the model: **python train.py**
 2) The following flags can be added to the command to change certain paramaters within the program:
         -e: specify the number of epochs to train for
         -v: percentage of the total dataset which will be used as validation
         -b: batch size which will be used to update weights
         --scale: scale factor applied to data for training
         --pretrained: enable pretrained encoder specified in program
+3) Once the model training is complete, the desired model checkpoint can be retrieved from **./checkpoints**

+## Predict and Check Accuracy
+1) Change the proper parameters in **test.py** to use the correct encoder and model name
+2) In your python virtual environment run the command **python test.py**
+3) The output will include prediction images in **./data/PREDICT/preds/** and a dice score in the terminal
+4) For future models, the dice score is unnecessary and only the predictcions are relevant